bartoszgebarowski/task-manager-api/README.md

 * whitenoise==6.3.0
     * allows web application to serve own static files.

-Installed as package dependcies with above installations:
+Installed as package dependencies with the above installations:
 * asgiref==3.6.0
 * charset-normalizer==3.0.1
 * tzdata==2022.7